A category of noncrossing partitions

 By definition a binary tree $T$ has a unique root, say $v_k$.
 We will augment this tree with the root vector $\ast-v_k$.
 If $V=\{v_1,\cdots,v_n\}$ is a finite totally set (the set of vertices), let $V_+=V\cup\{\ast\}$.
 Define $E(V)$ to be the subset of the free abelian group $\ZZ V\cong \ZZ^n$ consisting of the $n(n-1)$ vectors $v_j-v_i$ for $i\neq j$ which we call \emph{edge vectors}.
 Let $G(V)\subset \ZZ V_+\cong \ZZ^{n+1}$ be the union of $E(V)$ and the $n$ vectors $\ast-v_k$ which we call \emph{root vectors}.
 So, $|G(V)|=n^2$.
 We define an \emph{augmented binary tree} $T_+$ on $V$ to be a subset of $G(V)$ with $n$ elements: \begin{enumerate} \item the edge vectors $v_j-v_i$ of the $n-1$ directed edges $v_i\to v_j$ of the tree and \item the (unique) root vector $\ast-v_k$ of the root $v_k$ of the tree. \end{enumerate} As before the \emph{support} of $E=v_i-v_j$ is the closed interval in $\RR$ with endpoints $i,j$.
 The support of a root vector $\ast-v_k$ is $[k,\infty)$ and the length of the root vector is infinite.

 The definition we want is: ``Two elements of $G(V)$ are {compatible} if there exists a binary tree which contains both of them.''
-For example, $v_1-v_2$ is compatible with $\ast-v_1$ but not with $\ast-v_2$ since the inclusion of the edge $v_1-v_2$ implies $v_1>v_2$ in the partial ordering given by the tree.
-So, $v_1$ can be a root, but not $v_2$.
+For example, $v_1-v_2$ is compatible with $\ast-v_1$ but not with $\ast-v_2$ since the inclusion of the edge $v_1-v_2$ implies $v_1>v_2$ in the partial ordering given by the tree. {Indeed, $v_1-v_2$ being a directed edge in the tree means $v_1$ is closer to the root than $v_2$.} So, $v_1$ can be a root, but not $v_2$.
 The theorem we want is: ``Binary trees are the same as maximal compatible subsets of $G(V)$.''
 To prove this we need a more precise statement.